 Just away from the path to the waterfall is the Klong Chak Cave, which was absolutely fascinating.
 The tree roots have grown through the rocky cliff and seem to be holding the entire cave together.
 This was like a natural over under shot and blew my mind.
 Definitely like a scene from the jungle book.
 I felt nervous inside the cave but definitely recommend this detour if you are visiting the Klong Chak Waterfalls.

 Exploring with a moped allows freedom to stop and view all the way along the coast.
 It also provides the opportunity to discover unexpected sights and adventures.

 Where to Stay on Koh Lanta

-For our three nights in Koh Lanta we enjoyed the luxury of the Crown Lanta Resort.
+For our three nights in Koh Lanta, we enjoyed the luxury of the Crown Lanta Resort.
 If you are looking for a relaxing, tranquil experience this is your spot.
-Our villa overlooked the ocean and despite the stormy weather we were able to enjoy the views from the lounge chairs on the balcony.
+Our villa overlooked the ocean and despite the stormy weather, we were able to enjoy the views from the lounge chairs on the balcony.
 The seafood buffet was on another level.
-Lobster, Mussels, Shrimp and Squid barbecued before our eyes was the highlight of the dinner.
+Lobster, Mussels, Shrimp, and Squid barbecued before our eyes were the highlight of the dinner.
 If you enjoy the beach there are plenty of shores to explore around the resort but if you prefer to hang by the pool there were multiple, luxurious swimming pools with swim-up bars.
 The staff were extremely helpful and booked us mopeds for the day and even organized our tricky multiple transit transfer to Langkawi.
 Both of these photos were taken at the Reggae Bar at Crown Lanta Resort where we enjoyed the sunset each night!